-SIPP PENSION GUIDE: There are several reasons for unleashing yourself from pension providers.
+WHAT IS A SIPP PENSION?
+There are several reasons why you might choose to unleash yourself from pension providers.

 Investing in a SIPP means you get more control of planning for retirement.
 That is because SIPPs can be cheap 'do it yourself' personal pensions.

-The top three reasons for choosing a self-invested personal pension are:
+The top 3 reasons for choosing SIPP investments (self-invested personal pensions) are:

 As a rule, a traditional personal pension (PPP) has some limits on investment choice.
 They generally get limited to a short list of 'pooled' funds run by fund managers at the pension company.